Maoi Roca: Early life

 Maoi Recampo Roca was born on December 12, 1974.
 He was introduced to basketball by his athlete father, Bobby Roca.
-A natural athlete himself, Maoi got obsessed with the sport as a youngster and quickly became well-known as he joined every local street league in his hometown in San Pedro, Laguna.
+A natural athlete himself, Maoi got obsessed with the sport as a youngster and quickly became well known as he joined every local street league in his hometown in San Pedro, Laguna.
 His siblings recalled how Maoi, when told to run errands by his mother in the morning, would often forget what he was told to do and just starts playing basketball until almost noon.

 As a teenager, he made a name for himself as San Pedro's best varsity basketball player.
-He was ranked as one of the top High School recruits from his class and various College basketball scouts from Manila were quick to notice the potential of the budding star way before graduating.
+He was ranked as one of the top High School recruits from his class and various College basketball scouts from Manila were quick to notice the potential of the star way before graduating.
 After high school, Maoi decided to fulfill his childhood dream of playing for the De La Salle Green Archers.